himakhaitan/fiyoh/README.md

-# rentwise
+# Fiyoh

-A new Flutter project.
+A management app for your properties.

 ## Getting Started